 I always believed that we all need mentors to grow, and nobody can give you valuable insides like people who’re already in the pot, killing it!

 Doesn’t matter if you’re a culinary institute’s superstar looking to start on your own, or just want to make some extra money on the side as stay-at-home-mom.
-Personal chef will change your life!
-And it might be the only position within culinary world that doesn’t require long hours, weekends, exhausting stress or plenty of investment.
+The personal chef will change your life!
+And it might be the only position within a culinary world that doesn’t require long hours, weekends, exhausting stress or plenty of investment.

 It’s your business.
 It’s up to you how you manage it.

-Just blending in, with every other chef out there…
+Blended in, just like every other chef out there…

 Don’t be just hot, sizzle baby!